 The Stratford Area Watershed Improvement Group (SAWIG) has been incorporated since 2009.
-As almost 10 years has passed since we began this fantastic journey, we have been fortunate to build strong partnerships with multiple stakeholders within the watersheds we care for.
+As 10 years has passed since we began this fantastic journey, we have been fortunate to build strong partnerships with multiple stakeholders within the watersheds we care for.

 Community involvement and partnerships are fundamental to implementing a successful watershed management strategy.

 A few of our partners are listed below: